How Much Does a Breast Lift Cost?

 Related: 7 Key Things to Do If You’re Traveling Outside the U.S. for Plastic Surgery

-4. The type of surgical facility where your surgery is performed
+4. The type of surgical facility

 5. The type of anesthesia you have and who administers it

-Most breast lifts are done under general anesthesia, so you’re completely unconscious.
+Most breast lifts are performed under general anesthesia, so you’re completely unconscious.
 Some surgeons offer twilight anesthesia (also called conscious sedation), but it's not necessarily a cheaper option because an anesthesiologist still needs to be present throughout the procedure.

 The full cost of anesthesia includes the anesthesiologist’s fee and the hospital or facility anesthesia fee, which covers supplies, medications, and any additional staff.